jengelh/g-manual/index.rst

 nginx is used as a frontend to handle all HTTP requests, and to forward them to further individual services.
-For example, RPC/HTTP requests will be delegated to Gromox for further processing, Administration API (AAPI for short) requests will be delegated to an uwsgi instance for further processing, and {{something about g-chat}}.
+For example, RPC/HTTP requests will be delegated to Gromox for further processing, Administration API (AAPI for short) requests will be delegated to an uwsgi instance for further processing, and Mattermost requests to the chat API.

 An alternative HTTP server may be used if you feel comfortable in configuring all of it, however this guide will only focus on nginx.
 Now then, source the